conda/ceps/cep-recipe-serialization.md

   spec: clang_osx-arm64
 - source: make >=1.3
 - pin_compatible: quarto
-  min_pin: x.x    # not present if not specified
+  lower_bound: x.x    # not present if set to None
-  max_pin: x.x.x  # not present if not specified
+  upper_bound: x.x.x  # not present if set to None
-  exact: true     # not present if false or not specified
+  exact: true         # not present if false
   spec: quarto >=1.4.550,<1.5
 - pin_subpackage: some-pkg-a
-  min_pin: x.x    # not present if not specified
+  lower_bound: x.x    # not present if set to None
-  max_pin: x.x.x  # not present if not specified
+  upper_bound: x.x.x  # not present if set to None
-  exact: true     # not present if false or not specified
+  exact: true         # not present if false
   spec: some-pkg-a >=1.0.0,<2
 - run_export: zlib
   spec: libzlib >=1.3.1,<1.4.0a0